SuperTuck/blissperflib/README.md

 Copy `blissperflib.dll` to your **Arma 2** directory.

-To obtain function/codepart names in *blissperflib.log* instead of numbers, there must be a blissperflib.ini file in Arma 2 directory (see below for syntax).
+To obtain function/codesegment names in `blissperflib.log` instead of numbers, there must be a blissperflib.ini file in Arma 2 directory (see below for syntax).

 **Profiler:**
 To profile a script (or piece of code),	just insert the following lines at begin and end: